HydroFarmerJason/OpenSourceControlledEnvironments/final_readme.txt

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project uses a dual-license model.
+Code is licensed under the MIT License and documentation is licensed under CC BY-SA 4.0.
+See license.md for details.

 ## Acknowledgments